-The College Chaplain, the Revd David Sheen, has a room (Heberden 1) just above the JCR.
-He is available to listen in confidence to any member of the College on any matter and is well-placed to refer students to agencies which may best help them.
-Knock on his door or email him to make an appointment to see him.
+The College Chaplain is the Revd David Sheen.
+He is available to meet with students as a welfare officer.
+He will listen in confidence to any member of the College on any matter and is well-placed to refer students to agencies which may best help them.
+Knock on his door (Heberden 1) or email him to make an appointment.